lwojcik/blizzapi-docs/docs/docs/using-with-typescript-or-nestjs.md

 ## Implementing BlizzAPI with Nest.js

 There are many various ways to implement BlizzAPI module with Nest.js.
-In this case, I just show one of many options, with throwdown already initialized instance of BlizzAPI.
+In this case, I just show one of many options, with throwdown an already initialized instance of BlizzAPI.

-In your `app.service.ts` or any other provider, just import module, via `import { BlizzAPI, BattleNetOptions } from 'blizzapi';` don't forget about `BattleNetOptions` type, if you are willing to use to pass arguments in to one of your functions as variable.
+In your `app.service.ts` or any other provider, just import module, via `import { BlizzAPI, BattleNetOptions } from 'blizzapi';` don't forget about `BattleNetOptions` type, if you are willing to used to pass arguments in to one of your functions as variable.
 Or via config or `.env` file.

 ```js
 import { BlizzAPI, BattleNetOptions } from 'blizzapi';